Consumer behavior research in the spotlight: consumption behavior

 It has never been said that humans are immune to the emotional effects of lying, stealing, and cheating, but the majority of us are not easily fazed since we encounter this type of thing every day.
 It might only be a fragment of a movie we are watching: morally offensive acts such as crime and deception are all around us on the news, in the papers, and on the streets.

-In a recent study, Cindy Chan and her colleagues (Department of Marketing, Wharton Business School, University of Pennsylvania) posed the question: How does exposure to moral violations influence consumption?
+Cindy Chan and her colleagues (Department of Marketing, Wharton Business School, University of Pennsylvania) posed the question: How does exposure to moral violations influence consumption?
 The researchers explain that, for example, people may drink less coffee while reading the Sunday paper’s exposé of corporate fraud, a violation of ethical business practices.
 Or people may consume less candy at the theater while watching Wall Street, a film that portrays destruction, crime, and greed.

 To find answers, Chan and colleagues started by investigating disgust.
 Why this emotion?
 When confronted with disturbing scenarios, people often feel disgusted and exhibit this disgust in their faces.
 Core disgust involves for example facial activity such as nose wrinkling, upper lip retraction, and gaping; and disgust also produces distinct behavioral responses, including withdrawal from or avoidance of food intake (Ekman & Friesen 1975, 1978).
 The researchers explain that if moral disgust is grounded in core disgust, then moral disgust should elicit a similar multi-model response profile, including reduced oral consumption.
 In order to investigate this missing piece of critical evidence, they set up three types of experiments.